Post date:2023-12-24

 Itinerary:Chiang Kai-shek Memorial Hall.—Aiguo E. Rd-Bridal Dress Street—National Taiwan Museum: Nanmen Park—Taipei City Wall-South Gate (Lizheng Gate)—Tobacco and Liquor Monopoly Bureau—General Sun Li-jen Residence(Mini Cultural Trip Culture Sites)—Guling Street Avant-Garde Theater—Postal Museum (main building)—National 228 Memorial Museum—National Taiwan Arts Education Center—Taipei Botanical Garden (Guest House of Imperial Envoys)—Sun Yun-Suan Memorial Museum—South Airport Night Market

-In terms of freedom and democracy, the blue and white hues adorning the walls of the National Chiang Kai-shek Memorial Hall, a must-visit place for foreign tourists, mirror the primary colors of our flag, while the decorative vault atop the memorial hall represents the 12 rays of the blue sky and white sun; and the National 228 Memorial Museum, previously known as the Taiwan Education Association, not only showcases contemporary history and education but also hosts activities related to democracy and human rights.
+In terms of democracy, the blue and white hues adorning the walls of the National Chiang Kai-shek Memorial Hall, a must-visit place for foreign tourists, reflect the main colors of our national flag, while its dome ceiling represents the 12 rays of the blue sky and white sun.
+The National 228 Memorial Museum (formerly the Taiwan Education Association) not only features historical education exhibitions but also hosts activities related to democracy and human rights.

-Concerning commercial trade, the South Gate (Lizheng Gate), which was the main gate of the Taipei City Walls, stood out with its grand and imposing form compared to all other gates; the Nanmen Branch of the National Taiwan Museum served as a significant production center where the two major monopolized products, camphor and opium, were manufactured and experimented upon; and the Taiwan Provincial Monopoly Bureau managed the sale of tobacco and liquor as part of its governmental monopoly.
+Regarding commercial trade, the South Gate (Lizheng Gate), once the main gate of the Taipei City Walls, was the grandest and most imposing of all the city gates in both form and size.
+The Nanmen Branch of the National Taiwan Museum served as a significant production center for manufacturing and testing two major monopolized products - camphor and opium.
+The Taiwan Provincial Monopoly Bureau served as the government agency for tobacco and liquor monopoly.

-Lastly, visitors can conclude their day by exploring the Nanjichang Night Market, a site where airplanes once took off and landed during the Japanese colonial era.
-Here, they can indulge in classic delicacies cherished by locals, thus completing a perfect day.
+Lastly, visitors can conclude their day by exploring the Nanjichang Night Market, a site that once served as an airfield during the Japanese colonial era.
+Here, they can indulge in classic delicacies cherished by locals, providing a perfect ending to the day.

-In terms of freedom and democracy, the blue and white hues adorning the walls of the National Chiang Kai-shek Memorial Hall, a must-visit place for foreign tourists, mirror the primary colors of our flag, while the decorative vault atop the memorial hall represents the 12 rays of the blue sky and white sun; and the National 228 Memorial Museum, previously known as the Taiwan Education Association, not only showcases contemporary history and education but also hosts activities related to democracy and human rights.
+In terms of democracy, the blue and white hues adorning the walls of the National Chiang Kai-shek Memorial Hall, a must-visit place for foreign tourists, reflect the main colors of our national flag, while its dome ceiling represents the 12 rays of the blue sky and white sun.
+The National 228 Memorial Museum (formerly the Taiwan Education Association) not only features historical education exhibitions but also hosts activities related to democracy and human rights.

-Concerning commercial trade, the South Gate (Lizheng Gate), which was the main gate of the Taipei City Walls, stood out with its grand and imposing form compared to all other gates; the Nanmen Branch of the National Taiwan Museum served as a significant production center where the two major monopolized products, camphor and opium, were manufactured and experimented upon; and the Taiwan Provincial Monopoly Bureau managed the sale of tobacco and liquor as part of its governmental monopoly.
+Regarding commercial trade, the South Gate (Lizheng Gate), once the main gate of the Taipei City Walls, was the grandest and most imposing of all the city gates in both form and size.
+The Nanmen Branch of the National Taiwan Museum served as a significant production center for manufacturing and testing two major monopolized products - camphor and opium.
+The Taiwan Provincial Monopoly Bureau served as the government agency for tobacco and liquor monopoly.

-Lastly, visitors can conclude their day by exploring the Nanjichang Night Market, a site where airplanes once took off and landed during the Japanese colonial era.
-Here, they can indulge in classic delicacies cherished by locals, thus completing a perfect day.
+Lastly, visitors can conclude their day by exploring the Nanjichang Night Market, a site that once served as an airfield during the Japanese colonial era.
+Here, they can indulge in classic delicacies cherished by locals, providing a perfect ending to the day.

 - Day 1